gribnoysup/react-yandex-maps/README.md

 for inspiration

 Thanks to [create-react-app](https://github.com/facebookincubator/create-react-app)
-team for making examples so easy to use
+team for making examples so easy to make